AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 For more details, please see [About Storage Analytics Metrics](https://msdn.microsoft.com/zh-cn/library/azure/hh343258.aspx) and [Storage Analytics Metrics Table Schema](https://msdn.microsoft.com/zh-cn/library/azure/hh343264.aspx)

+> [!NOTE]
-> [AZURE.NOTE] Blob storage accounts expose the table service endpoint only for storing and accessing the metrics data for that account.
+> Blob storage accounts expose the table service endpoint only for storing and accessing the metrics data for that account.

 To monitor the storage consumption for the Blob storage service, you will need to enable the capacity metrics.
 With this enabled, capacity data is recorded daily for a storage account’s Blob service, and recorded as a table entry that is written to the *$MetricsCapacityBlob* table within the same storage account.